Best 2 Person Tents

 How Simple and Easy the Assembly Is

 On the contrary, poles that connect to the canopy via clips or sleeves can be a bit fussier.
 While still not necessarily hard, this system may not be ideal for you.
-Of course, it also helps when the tent is color-coded so you can quickly find out where each sleeve goes with each pole.
+Of course, it also helps when the parts are color-coded so you can quickly find out where each sleeve goes with each pole.
 All in all, though, practice makes perfect and before you use it in the field, try assembling it beforehand to get the hang of it.

 The Interior Storage Compartments